 The Ph.D. program, which is accredited by the American Psychological Association, prepares students to become effective counseling psychologists who are competent in the clinical awareness, knowledge, and skills necessary to deliver mental health services to multicultural client populations in various settings.
 Program faculty openly embrace and encourage student development with respect to issues such as race, ethnicity, gender, sexual orientation, disability, spirituality, age, religion, and socioeconomic status, and provide educational opportunities for students to further their professional development with respect to these issues.
 It is the program's goal to produce students who can intervene effectively with individuals or groups from diverse backgrounds within the context of that individual's culture.
 The professional training to which students are exposed adheres to a scientist-practitioner model and presumes competent practice that is undergirded by sound principles and models of psychological science, social justice, and transdisciplinary collaboration.

-Our Masters program in Counseling and Human Services (CHS) is accredited my MPCAC.
 The M.Ed. in Counseling and Human Services Program is accredited by the Master's in Psychology and Counseling Accreditation Council (MPCAC) for the period of August, 2014 through August, 2024.
-Please also note that effective January 1, 2014, The Commonwealth of Pennsylvania will certify school counselors for pre-k to 12.
-Or programs will change to accomodate these changes in Pennsylvania law, and our websites and manuals will reflect this change for students entering after January 1, 2014.
+Please also note that effective January 1, 2014, the Commonwealth of Pennsylvania will certify school counselors for pre-k to 12.
+Our programs will change to accommodate these changes in Pennsylvania law, and our website and manuals will reflect this change for students entering after January 1, 2014.

 Opportunities for research and practice: